 - What kind of response did you get from different business leaders in the Sixth India Members Meeting in New Delhi?

-The Sixth India Members Meeting was hugely encouraging; there were senior level representatives from Alstom, Mahindra Reva, Carbon Disclosure Project, RBS Foundation, Dell, CBRE, GE, IFC, Tata BP Solar, Phillips and the British High Commission.
+The Sixth India Members Meeting was hugely encouraging; there were senior level representatives from Alstom, Mahindra Reva, Carbon Disclosure Project, RBS Foundation, Dell, CBRE, GE, IFC, Tata BP Solar, Philips and the British High Commission.
 There was an overwhelming desire from all attendees to grow India’s green economy.

 Contributors to discussions included Sunand Sharma, country president for India and South Asia, Alstom, who spoke in detail about the company’s energy efficient initiatives and Pavan Sachdeva, general manager for sales and marketing, and Mahindra Reva, who focused specifically on the challenges and opportunities for electric vehicles (EVs) in India.
 The subsequent corporate engagement discussion saw participants debate key issues including energy efficiency in the telecoms sector, financing barriers for low carbon solutions, and success and failures of carbon credits.

 - In the sixth India Members Meeting in New Delhi, you spoke about the LED street light pilots that are being undertaken to redefine public lighting in Indian cities.
 How do you think will it help in cost cutting and saving energy?